Map Once, Use Many Times

 What are the Spatial Priorities Studies?

 The IWG-OCM is conducting multiple Spatial Priorities Studies, which comprehensively gather the priorities of ocean and coastal mapping partners and those that rely on coastal and ocean mapping data.
 This study asks IOCM partners to define areas where they need mapping data in our oceans, coasts and Great Lakes, and say briefly why and what they want to do with it.
-This work is done in support of the National Ocean Mapping, Exploration and Characterization Strategy.
+This work is done in support of the National Ocean Mapping, Exploration and Characterization (NOMEC) Strategy.

 Screenshot of USGS submission response over Washington and Oregon, on the U.S. Mapping Coordination website.